open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 - A literal boolean value (`true` or `false`).
 - A Comparison, made up of a left Value, an operator, and a right Value.
 See [Values](#values) for details on what a Value can be.

 Operators determine how the two Values are compared.

 The valid operators are:

 - Equal (`==`).
 Tests if the left and right Values are equal (see the Comparison Rules below).
 - Not Equal (`!=`).
 Tests if the left and right Values are not equal.
 - Less Than (`<`).
 Tests if left is less than right.
-For binary values, `false` is considered to be less than `true`.
+- Greater Than (`>`).
+Tests if left is greater than right.
-- Less Than (`<`).
-Tests if left is less than right.
+- Less Than or Equal To (`<=`).
+Tests if left is less than or equal to right.
+- Greater Than (`>`).
+Tests if left is greater than right.

 ### Comparison Rules

 The table below describes what happens when two Values are compared.
 Value types are provided by the user of TQL.
 In this table, `int` refers to all integer types (int, int32, int64), and `float` similarly refers to both `float32` and `float64`.
 If numeric values are of different types, they are compared as the most general instance required (so `int32` and `int64` are compared as `int64`, while `int64` and `float64` are compared as `float64`), In addition, pointers to `bool`, `int` types, `float` types, and `string` are compared by first dereferencing the pointer.

-For all other types, only Equal and Not Equal are currently supported.
+For numeric values and strings, the comparison rules are those implemented by Go.
+Numeric values are done with signed comparisons.
+For binary values, `false` is considered to be less than `true`.

+For values that are not one of the basic primitive types (or a pointer to them), the only valid comparisons are Equal and Not Equal, which are implemented using Go's standard `==` and `!=` operators.

 Note that a nil pointer to a value type is equivalent (and therefore equal) to a nil value or another nil pointer.
 All nils compare equal even if they are of different base types (so a nil pointer to float64 is equal to a nil pointer to int32).